 () Green Shift did not have any income (loss) before discontinued operations or extraordinary items for each period presented.
+The December 2022 loss resulted from Colombia exploration costs and from mark to market losses on investments.
 The June 2021 gain resulted from the sale of the Laguna Salada Project in Argentina.
 The Company is an advanced exploration company focused on defining mineral resources, establishing the economic viability of these deposits, and advancing them towards production.
 At this time, commodity market fluctuations have no direct impact on the Company's results or operations but influence the exploration approach based on the Company's ability to raise capital to advance its projects.
 The Company's policy is to expense its exploration costs.
 Having completed a PEA that confirms the economic viability of the Berlin Deposit, further exploration has been minimized to conserve cash.

-Results of Operations for the Three Months ended September 30, 2022 and 2021
+Results of Operations for the Three and Twelve Months ended December 31, 2022 and 2021

-In the three months ended September 30, 2022, the Company's net loss was \$270,065 or \$0.01 per share (Q3 2021 - net loss of \$200,375, or \$0.01 per share).
+In the three months ended December 31, 2022, U3O8 Corp.'s net loss was \$2,337,609 or \$0.04 per share (Q4 2021 - loss of \$385,106 or \$0.01 per share).

-Exploration expense for the three months ended September 30, 2022 increased compared to those in the three months ended September 30, 2021, as costs were incurred to advance the metallurgy and restart operations in Colombia.
+Exploration expense for the three months ended December 31, 2022 increased compared to those in the three months ended December 31, 2021, as costs were incurred to advance the metallurgy and restart operations in Colombia.
+Exploration costs in Colombia included significant accruals for concession fees and tax payments and costs to re-establish operations in-country.